Online Importance Sampling for Stochastic Gradient Optimization: Experiments

 \section{Experiments}

 In this section, we delve into the experimental outcomes of our proposed algorithm and sampling strategy.
-Our evaluations encompass diverse classification tasks, spanning both importance sampling and adaptive sampling.
+Our evaluations encompass diverse classification and regression tasks.
 We benchmarked our approach against those of \citet{katharopoulos2018dlis} and \citet{santiago2021low}, considering various variations in comparison.
 Distinctions in our comparisons lie in assessing performance at equal steps/epochs and equal time intervals.
 The results presented here demonstrate the loss and classification error, computed on test data that remained unseen during the training process.